okeyubah/okeyubah.github.io/_topics/arithmetic.md

 Arithmetic operators are probably a relatively easy topic for newcomers to Java.
 This is because this topic pertains to the usual "2 + 2 = 4", and other similar familiar computations.
-This kind of arithmetic have always been with us, starting from the moment we stepped into a primary school:
+This type of arithmetic has always been with us, starting from the moment we stepped into a primary school:

 a)      2 + 5